The Origin of Mass

 (3.1)

-where F is the force due to the field, S is the field constant, which associated with the strong force; r is the distance between the two particles in the multipole configuration, and r0 the equilibrium distance (corresponding to Δr=0) at which the force disappears.
+where F is the force due to the field, S is the field constant, which associated with the strong force; r is the distance between the two particles in the multipole configuration, and r0 the equilibrium distance (corresponding to Δr = 0) at which the force disappears.

-In the following we will only consider small accelerations, where ‘small’ means that during a time Δt the acceleration leads to a change in velocity, Δv << c.
+When we investigate the motion of this configuration, we will only consider small accelerations, where ‘small’ means that during a time Δt.the acceleration leads to a change in velocity, Δv ‹ ‹ c.
 For such changes, the denominator of (3.1) can be assumed to be constant over the time interval Δt.

 We will now consider the case where the particle B is accelerated at a constant rate starting at a specific moment.